CPAP is the most common treatment for all forms of sleep apnea and is occasionally used to treat snoring as well.

 CPAP devices retail for about $1600.

-APAP- Automatic Positive Airway Pressure is a automatic type of device that will give you the lowest pressure you need to keep your airways open throughout the night.
+APAP- Automatic Positive Airway Pressure is an automatic type of device, which will give you the lowest pressure you need to keep your airways open throughout the night.
 This pressure will increase if an obstruction occurs and then return down to the level needed to keep your airways open throughout the night.
 This type of device is typically about $900 more expensive than a CPAP device but is often better tolerated as the pressure is not as high as for a fixed pressure device.

-When using an APAP device, the device will tell you what level of pressure you are at or below 90% of the time to manage your condition- this 90% pressure is the pressure we typically use when switching you from APAP to CPAP.
+When using an APAP device, the device will tell you what level of pressure you are at or below 90% of the time to manage your condition- this 90% pressure is the pressure we typically use when switching you from APAP to CPAP during an APAP trial.